John and Gerry's Orchids of Britain and Europe

 Ophrys montenegrina

-A key distinguishing feature is the rusty/greenish orange basal field, a characteristic which is typical but not unique and which is sometimes present in both O. grammica and O. herae.
-Another useful guide is flowering time which for this species starts in early March and runs through to mid April in the cooler parts of its range.
+A key distinguishing feature is the rusty, orange basal field, a characteristic which is typical but not unique and which is sometimes present in both O. grammica and O. herae.
+The lip can vary in shape from rounded to scolopaxoid and protuberances may be insignificant or well developed, The lip does however normally exhibit a more or less flared margin that may in some cases be of a contrasting colour.
+Another useful guide is flowering time which for this species starts in early March and runs through to late April in the cooler parts of its range.
+O. montenegrina is tolerant of a wide range of habitats and soil types and can be relatively abundant in the northerly part of its range.
+The pictures are from southern Albania, dating from the third week of April.